urnest/urnest/omnicxy/README.txt

   use of C++ dynamic_cast for discrimination - see proto/cxy/p11.hh

-  exception maps to C++ class derived from the "default" exception class, which case be specified when invoking omniidl.
+  exception maps to C++ class derived from the "default" exception class, which can be specified when invoking omniidl.
 More on this in
   5. Exceptions.

   object reference, ie reference to interface T, maps to a cxy::IOR<T>, which